Skip to main content

 Domain of a Function

-The domain of a function is the set of all possible input values (x-values) for which the function is defined.
+The domain of a function is the complete set of input values (x-values) for which the function is defined.
 For piecewise functions, the domain is often divided into intervals corresponding to each piece, and identifying these intervals is crucial for correctly describing the function.

 Recommended video: